-The Markets are Volatile.
-What is the Plan?
+The Markets Are Volatile.
+What Is the Plan?

 This has already been a lengthy update, so I will put the Bottom Line into some key bullet points:

-- The markets are volatile, and the volatility has been primarily led by technology-related stocks
+- The markets are volatile, and the volatility has been primarily led by the market’s largest components, which had previously led the markets

 - Monday saw a lot of volatility as investors capitulated based on their negative emotion coming out of the weekend.
 The markets rallied off of lows substantially late in the day